 Upon completing a caregiving course, you’ll have to take the National Competency Assessment Exam.
 After passing the exam, you’ll be issued a National Certificate II in Caregiving which you can use when applying for caregiver jobs in Canada.

-3. Get the necessary work experience.
+3. Get the Necessary Work Experience

 After completing a caregiver course, you can choose to get relevant work experience while looking for a caregiver job in Canada.
-You can work as a caregiver, nanny, or other relevant occupations.
-Most caregivers gain experience by working either for private clients or establishments like nursing homes, hospitals, or medical centers.

 Choose a job that will let you perform the duties and responsibilities of a caregiver so you’ll be better equipped when you start working in Canada.
+Also, make sure to choose a job where you can get an employment certificate.

-4. Look and apply for a caregiver job in Canada.
+4. Look and Apply for a Caregiver Job in Canada

 To discover more options, you can check out Facebook groups or online forums of Filipino caregivers living in Canada.
 You’ll find a lot of helpful information there and even talk online to Filipino workers in Canada.
 They can give you a lot of tips and effective methods to secure a caregiver job in Canada.

-5. Review the specific details of your employment.
+5. Review the Specific Details of Your Employment

 - Salary.
 Do some research and verify if the salary that you’re being offered falls within the required wage for your occupation.
 The amount of workload and living expenses at your employment location should also be considered.